microsoft/msquic/THIRD-PARTY-NOTICES.md

 distributed under licenses different than the MsQuic software.

-In the event that we accidentally failed to list a required notice, please bring it to our attention.
-Post an issue or email us:
+In the event that we accidentally failed to list a required notice, please bring it to our attention by posting an issue.

-           quicdev@microsoft.com

 The attached notices are provided for information only.